 Given the scale of its major maintenance program, JCCBI works in partnership with all employees to optimize its performance.
-In 2016, JCCBI decided to implement a number of initiatives, related to project-based management, contract management and risk management.
-These initiatives, which are currently underway, aim at continuing to optimize the organizational performance, in order to develop an increased capacity to achieve its strategic objectives.
+A number of initiatives related to project-based management, asset management, risk management and standardized process management are underway and aim at continuing to optimize the organizational performance, in order to develop an increased capacity to achieve its strategic objectives.